 Guests arriving from outside Sydney often find Darlinghurst more interesting as a base than the CBD hotels, precisely because the neighbourhood has its own pace and its own dining and nightlife ecosystem.
 The ADGE Hotel + Residence sits nearby in the same inner-east corridor, and the area around Oxford Street connects easily to Surry Hills, Paddington, and the eastern suburbs, all of which are relevant for a food-and-culture-focused visit.
 The 57 Hotel in Surry Hills offers a further data point on how the inner-south-east accommodation market is developing around smaller, character-driven properties.

 For travellers whose reference points are further afield, the 25hours model has direct European analogues.
-The group's properties sit in a peer set that includes Soho House-adjacent independents and the design-hotel chains that emerged from the boutique hotel movement of the early 2000s.
+The group's properties sit in a comparable set that includes Soho House-adjacent independents and the design-hotel chains that emerged from the boutique hotel movement of the early 2000s.
 Internationally, The Fifth Avenue Hotel in New York City and even Badrutt's Palace Hotel in St. Moritz represent different points on the same spectrum of hotels that treat design and identity as primary product features rather than supporting amenities.

 Planning Your Stay

 The hotel is located at 1 Oxford Street, placing it at the symbolic and geographic centre of Darlinghurst's Oxford Street strip, within walking distance of Hyde Park to the west and the inner-east dining precincts to the east.
 Bookings are handled through the standard 25hours Hotel reservation channels; the group operates a direct booking system through its own platform as well as through third-party hotel booking sites.
 Given the property's Michelin Selected status and the 25hours brand's growing recognition in the Asia-Pacific market, weekend availability in particular can tighten during Sydney's busier periods, including summer and major events on the cultural calendar.
-The full scope of Sydney's accommodation and dining options is covered in our full Sydney restaurants guide.

 Travellers considering The Olympia alongside other Sydney properties will find the most useful comparisons in the design-led and boutique tier rather than among the large international flagships.
 For those seeking alternatives at different scales or price points within the city, Bondi Beach House in Bondi Beach offers a coastal alternative, while Spicers Sangoma Retreat in Blue Mountains and Osborn House in Bundanoon represent the regional escape options within reasonable distance of the city.
 For those extending travel beyond Sydney, Emirates One&Only Wolgan Valley in Wolgan Valley and Southern Ocean Lodge in Kingscote anchor the premium end of Australian wilderness accommodation.